From Counterportation to Local Wormholes

 \baselineskip24pt

-\begin{sciabstract} We uncover a new quantum paradox, where a simple question about two identical quantum systems reveals unsettlingly paradoxical answers when weak measurements are considered.
-Our resolution of the paradox, from within the weak measurement framework, amounts to a proof of counterfactuality (exchange-free communication) for our protocol for sending an unknown qubit without any particles travelling between the communicating parties.
-We go on to propose an experimentally feasible implementation of this counterfactual disembodied transport that we've named counterportation, estimating resources for beating the classical limit---except that unlike teleportation no previously-shared entanglement nor classical communication are required.
-Surprisingly, while counterfactual communication is intuitively explained in terms of interaction-free measurement and the Zeno effect, we show based on our proposed scheme that neither is necessary, with far-reaching implications in support of an underlying physical reality. \end{sciabstract}
+\begin{sciabstract} We propose an experimental realisation of the protocol for the counterfactual disembodied transport of an unknown qubit---or what we call counterportation---where sender and receiver, remarkably, exchange no particles.
+We employ cavity quantum electrodynamics, estimating resources for beating the classical fidelity limit---except, unlike teleportation, no preshared entanglement nor classical communication are required.
+Our approach is multiple orders of magnitude more efficient in terms of physical resources than previously proposed implementation, paving the way for a demonstration using existing imperfect devices.
+Surprisingly, while such communication is intuitively explained in terms of ``interaction-free'' measurement and the Zeno effect, we show that neither is necessary, with far-reaching implications in support of an underlying physical reality.
+We go on to characterise an explanatory framework for counterportation starting from constructor theory: local wormholes.
+Conversely, a counterportation experiment demonstrating the traversability of space, by means of what is essentially a 2-qubit exchange-free quantum computer, can point to the existence in the lab of such traversable wormholes. \end{sciabstract}